Curriculum Guide

 (Offered second semester) (1 SEMESTER/0.5 credit) Grades 11-12

-Detective Fiction, a wildly popular genre, also has literary depth, and in this course we will revel in the suspense and mystery while also examining the form of the genre.
+Detective fiction, a wildly popular genre, also has literary depth, and in this course we will revel in the suspense and mystery while also examining the form of the genre.
 Good detective fiction is indicative of time and place, revealing the sentiments, anxieties, and projections of the society out of which it is born.
 In Arthur Conan Doyle’s work, Sherlock Holmes is certainly a brilliant sleuth, and can be read simply as that, but the stories become even more interesting when we examine the relationship between fictional characters and historic and social realities.
 How do the values of the detective (the hero or antihero) illuminate a society’s notions about morality?
 Similarly, how do the tragic flaws (and oftentimes identity status) of the perpetrator illuminate society’s notions about the accepted social order?

-Possible authors and texts include: Sophocles, Edgar Allan Poe, Arthur Conan Doyle, Agatha Christie, G. K. Chesterton, Raymond Chandler, Harini Nagendra, Paco Ignacio Taibo, Gabriel Garcia Marquez, and modern film/ television homages to different eras of detective fiction, like “Glass Onion” and BBC’s “Sherlock Holmes.”
+Possible authors and texts include: Sophocles, Edgar Allan Poe, Arthur Conan Doyle, Agatha Christie, G. K. Chesterton, Raymond Chandler, Harini Nagendra, Paco Ignacio Taibo, Gabriel Garcia Marquez, and modern film/ television homages to different eras of detective fiction, like Knives Out and BBC’s Sherlock Holmes.

-• Dystopian Literature
+• Drama as Literature

 (Offered first semester) (1 SEMESTER/0.5 credit) Grades 11-12